-Examples of actions with the potential to require consultation with Tribes include but are not limited to:
+Examples of actions with the potential to require consultation with tribes include but are not limited to:

 A policy or action that will have effects within a reservation or Alaska Native village.

-A policy or action that may impact tribal trust resources or the rights of a Federally- recognized Tribe.
+A policy or action that may impact tribal trust resources or the rights of a federally recognized tribe.

-A policy or action affecting a facility or entity owned or operated by a tribal government.
+A policy or action affecting a tribal entity, or facility, land, or resources owned or operated by a tribal government, or held in trust for a federally recognized tribe.

-A policy or action that affects Tribes, tribal governments, or a Tribe’s traditional way of life.
+A policy or action that affects tribes, tribal governments or a tribe’s traditional way of life.

-A policy or action that affects Tribes Traditional and Cultural Properties or Traditional Use Areas
+A policy or action that affects tribes traditional and cultural properties or traditional use areas

+Developing a process for communication during emergencies (e.g., marine mammal stranding events).

+If the scope of action changes, that change should be addressed as part of the ongoing consultation.

+Note: Employee email lists are based on relationships with tribes and should not be shared or used by anyone except the employee that received that permission.
+A tribe may request an employee contact a specific tribal member on specific issues.
+That permission is specific to that issue and that employee.

+Consideration of tribal treaty rights, reserved rights and similar rights

+To help determine if tribal treaty rights, reserved rights or similar rights may be implicated by a policy or action, always ask the three threshold questions:

+Do treaties, reserved rights, or other similar rights exist within a specific geographic area implicated by proposed agency action?

+What treaty rights, reserved rights or other similar rights exist in, or what treaty-protected resources rely upon, the specific geographic area affected by the proposed action?

+How are treaty rights, reserved rights or other similar rights potentially affected by the proposed action?

+For the purpose of determining/identifying tribes that may have treaty rights, reserved rights or other similar rights implicated by a proposed agency action, invite tribes with historical or cultural connections to the project area regardless of the tribe’s current location.

-B. Responding to Requests for Consultation from Tribes
+B. Responding to requests for consultation from tribes

-A Tribe may request consultation with NOAA on a policy, proposed regulation, or other action for which NOAA has not initiated consultation.
-In these instances, NOAA will take into consideration the nature of the issue or activity of concern to a Tribe, past consultation efforts, available resources, availability of pertinent information, timing, and any other relevant factors when responding.
-If the Tribe demonstrates that the proposed action may have tribal implications, NOAA will proceed with consultation consistent with this Handbook.
-Even if NOAA determines that an issue of interest to a Tribe likely does not have tribal implications, NOAA will make every reasonable effort to meet with tribal staff or representatives about the issue.
+A tribe may request consultation with NOAA on a policy, proposed regulation or other action for which NOAA has not initiated consultation.
+In these instances, NOAA takes into consideration the nature of the issue or activity of concern to a tribe, past consultation efforts, available resources, availability of pertinent information, timing, change in tribal government or any other relevant factors when responding.
+If the tribe demonstrates that the proposed action may have tribal implications, NOAA proceeds with consultation consistent with this Handbook.
+Even if NOAA determines that an issue of interest to a tribe likely does not have tribal implications, NOAA makes reasonable efforts to meet or engage with tribal staff or representatives about the issue , and may, as appropriate, elect to engage in consultation based upon the considerations outlined above.
+The NOAA Tribal Team can assist in coordinating across line offices as needed.
 As noted earlier, meetings on issues that do not have tribal implications are not subject to the consultation requirements of E.O.
 13175 or the process described in this Handbook.

-C. When a Tribe Declines to Consult
+C. When a tribe or NOAA decline to consult